This article was modified on November 18, 2020 to correct factual inaccuracies.

 - While you most likely won’t be able to try the oil before you take it home, the opportunity to taste it can also indicate quality.
 Good quality olive oil should have a fruity taste in the front of your mouth and a peppery taste when it reaches the back.

 Real Olive Oil Brands

-While the list of which oils to buy or avoid is in constant evolution, Real Food For Life investigated the olive oil industry and came up with the following list of authentic extra virgin olive oil brands to trust (as of this writing).
+While the list of which oils to buy or avoid is in constant evolution, Real Food For Life summarized available data and customer reviews, they came up with the following list of extra virgin olive oil brands that they consider “authentic” (as of this writing).

 - Bariani Olive Oil